 Foods and juices with strong colors can change your bowel movements to red.
 This particularly applies to children and weaning babies.
-Juiced tomatoes and vegetable juices that include ingredients such as beetroot cause a red tint.
-If you're not expecting to see such as change, it can make for quite a shock when you look back in the toilet bowl.
-In most cases, however, this coloring is harmless and temporary.
+Juiced tomatoes and vegetable juices that include ingredients such as beetroot are among foods that can cause red stool.